-However, this policy implication should be qualified in two important respects.
-Firstly, in this study we have focused our attention on one indicator of innovation, i.e. R&D expenditures.
-While strictly related to labour-friendly product innovation, this indicator imperfectly captures the alternative mode of technological change, i.e. (possibly) labour-saving process innovation (see Sections 1 and 2).
-This means that embodied technological change and process innovation, with their possible adverse impacts on employment, are underestimated in this work.
+Secondly, in this study we have focused our attention on one indicator of innovation, i.e. R&D expenditures.
+While strictly related to labour-friendly product innovation, this indicator imperfectly captures the alternative mode of technological change, i.e. (possibly) labour-saving process innovation (see Introduction and Section 1).
+This means that process innovation with its possible adverse impacts on employment, is underestimated in this work.

-Secondly, what emerges clearly from the empirical analysis is that the positive and significant effect on employment of R&D expenditures is not equally detectable across the different economic sectors.
+Thirdly, what emerges clearly from the empirical analysis is that the positive and significant effect on employment of R&D expenditures is not equally detectable across the different economic sectors.
 More specifically, it is evident for services and high-tech manufacturing, but absent for the more traditional manufacturing sectors.
 This means that we should not expect a positive employment impact from increasing R&D in most of the industrial sectors.
 This is something that should be borne in mind by European innovation policy makers considering employment as one of their main targets.